thepower/power-docs/docs/Community/phase-2/01-testnet-flow.md

    ![tree](./resources/seed_compose_tree.png)

+   We assume you have the same tree.

    `hostname` here is an example.
 Please, **replace** it with the hostname specified in your `node.config` file.

    :::

-3. Go to `/opt/thepower`:
+1. Go to `/opt/thepower`:

    ```bash
    cd /opt/thepower
    ```

-4. Create `docker-compose.yml` file with the following code:
+2. Create `docker-compose.yml` file with the following code:

 ```yaml title="docker-compose.yml"
 version: "3.3"